nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 - No message logging
   - Message logging is fully disabled, neither message body nor metadata is logged.
 No log records are generated.

-Full logging and metadata logging can be configured on subsystem level.
-In practice, different subsystems on the same security server may use different configuration.
+Full logging and metadata logging can be configured on security server and subsystem level.
+When the security server level configuration is used, the same configuration is applied to all the subsystems.
+Instead, when the subsystem level configuration is used, the configuration is applied to specific subsystems only.
+In addition, combining the security server and subsystem level configurations is also possible, e.g., set metadata logging on the security server level and enable full logging for specific subsystems only.
 Instead, message logging is fully disabled on a security server level.
 Therefore, a subsystem that requires full or metadata logging should not be registered on the same security server with a subsystem that requires fully disabling message logging.

 Regardless of how logging is configured, messages exchanged between security servers are always signed and encrypted.
 Also, when full logging or metadata logging is enabled, the security server produces a signed and timestamped document (Associated Signature Container [ASiC]) for regular requests and responses.